marreman/queue-app/README.markdown

 - An "Estimote-zone" is the area where the Estimote is close enought to communicate with, and report its distance from, an iPhone

+## Development

+### Installing dependencies

+This guide is assuming that you have node and npm installed.

+1. Run `npm install grunt-cli -g`
+2. Then from project root run `npm install`

+### When developing

+Run `grunt watch` to atomatically compile less and js files when they're changed.

+### Building

+From project root directory:

+1. Run `grunt dist` which is concatinating the less and js files.
+2. Then `phonegap build ios`
+3. Open Xcode project with `open platforms/ios/Queue\ App.xcodeproj/`